List of Waterboys members: 1999–present: reformation

-Members info
+Notable members info

 Anthony Thistlethwaite was an original member of the band, and remained a member until 1991 when the band broke up, although he also joined a few recording sessions for A Rock in the Weary Land (1999).
 Behind Scott and Wickham, Thistlethwaite has more songwriting credits than any other Waterboy.
-His saxophone (regularly featured in solos) was one half of the early group's distinctive brass section, while his mandolin playing came to the forefront during the group's Irish folk phase; but he has also played bass, keyboards and guitars.
+His saxophone (regularly featured in solos) was one half of the early group's distinctive brass section, while his mandolin playing came to the forefront during the group's Irish folk phase.
+He also contributed parts on guitar, bass guitar, upright bass and keyboards.
 He pressed to return the Waterboys to a rock music sound after Room to Roam (1990), but this did not occur until Dream Harder (1993), which was recorded after his departure.
-He is now a member of The Saw Doctors, and has also released three solo albums.
+Thistlethwaite is now a member of The Saw Doctors, and has also released three solo albums.
 In November 2013, Thistlethwaite and former bassist Trevor Hutchinson returned to the band for a Fisherman's Blues revisited tour.

 Original member Kevin Wilkinson was the band's drummer from 1983 to 1984, and continued to play in some studio sessions afterwards.
 He later appeared on A Rock in the Weary Land (1999), one of his last sessions before his death.
 Scott describes Wilkinson's drumming as "bright and angular, an unusual sound".

-Karl Wallinger joined the group in 1983, playing on their first TV appearance.
-He left the group two years later, but in that relatively short period made important contributions to both A Pagan Place and This Is the Sea.
-He co-wrote "Don't Bang the Drum", the environmentalism anthem on the latter album.
+Multi-instrumentalist Karl Wallinger joined the group in 1983, initially as keyboard player, performing on their first TV appearance.
+Although he left the group only two years later, within that relatively short period he had made important contributions to both A Pagan Place and This Is the Sea.
+During the recording of the latter, Wallinger's role expanded beyond keyboards, embracing assorted synthesizer approaches and orchestration, drums and percussion, synth bass parts, engineering and production and extra vocal ideas (as well as co-writing the song "Don't Bang the Drum").
 Wallinger's World Party project was heavily influenced by his work with the Waterboys and also featured other former members.

-Steve Wickham transformed the group when he joined in 1985; his interest in folk music directly resulted in the band's change of direction.
+Irish fiddler player Steve Wickham transformed the group when he joined in 1985; his interest in folk music directly resulted in the band's change of direction.
 His initial involvement with the Waterboys ended in 1990 when Scott and Thistlethwaite wanted to return to rock and roll.
 Wickham rejoined the group in 2001, and remained until 2022 (when he stepped down from touring).
 Described by Scott as "the world's greatest rock fiddle player", he has written more songs for the band than anyone other than Scott, including the group's handful of instrumental recordings.